Trusted WordPress tutorials, when you need them most.

 One of the requirements for GDPR compliance is to give users access and allow them to request the deletion of their data.

-WPForms has an excellent entry management system that allows you to quickly find any data submitted via your forms.
+WPForms has an excellent entry management system that lets you quickly find any data submitted via your forms.

 View form entries in WPForms